gauthiernpn/jekyll-welcome/README.md

 # jekyll-welcome
-A fast, simple and elegant Jekyll blog theme
+A fast, simple and elegant Jekyll blog theme.